 - i.
-Political decisions taken by Officer Trustees, which should be raised through the political accountability framework in Byelaw D. - ii.
+Political decisions taken by elected representatives, which should be raised through the political accountability framework provided by Student Executives and referenda. - ii.
 Elections or referendums, except for a complaint that there is no confidence in the whole democratic process. - iii.
 Disciplinary matters, which are set out in Byelaw L.